wdawson/okta.github.io/_source/_posts/2018-08-23-symfony-react-php-crud-app.md

 layout: blog_post
 title: "Tutorial: Build a Secure CRUD App with Symfony and React"
 author: krasimir
-description: "This tutorial teaches you how to build a simple CRUD single-page application with a Symfony 4 backend API and a React/Semantic UI frontend"
+description: "This tutorial teaches you how to build a simple CRUD single-page application with a Symfony 4 backend API and a React/Semantic UI frontend."
 tags: [php, react, symfony, crud, semanticui]
 tweets:
 - "Learn how to use @Symfony and @ReactJS to create a simple CRUD application →"